Click here to receive a PDF version.

 Ideas, thoughts and emotions of the mind are represented in the brain by collections of neurons signalling perceptions and decisions about them.
 Ideas in the brain code for possible muscle movements, but before a movement is generated, the brain must decide which movement to make.
 This implies that different ideas compete in some way before we decide upon them and implement them in action.
 All of these brain signals are relayed by neurons that transmit signals with a type of electrical signal called an "action potential" (electrical spike).

 Such a "chain" of signals is the vehicle for the traffic of ideas everywhere in the brain.
 Neurons exist in a plethora of shapes and sizes and but they all work in a similar fashion.
 Action potential signals inside a neuron are summed together, processed, and sent on to other neurons.
-A neuron's function is related to its precise location in the neural circuit, which neighbors provide it with signals, exactly how it sums its inputs and exactly what its firing pattern is, and which neighbors it sends a signal to.
+A neuron's function is related to its precise location in the neural circuit, which neighbors provide it with signals, exactly how it sums its inputs and generates its precise firing pattern, and which neighbors it sends a signal to.
 Neurons are responsible for the outputs of the brain, the control of muscles or the release of hormones.

 Perception and memory